 In this way, CTAs base their investment not on absolute yield levels but on a bond price fluctuation trend.
-Even under the BOJ's Quantitative and Qualitative Monetary Easing with Yield Curve Control, they may conduct active trading without considering yield levels once a trend is identified.
+Even under the BOJ's Quantitative and Qualitative Monetary Easing with Yield Curve Control, which manages short-term interest rates at -0.1% and long-term interest rates around 0%, there have been instances where active trading was conducted without considering yield levels once a trend is identified.

 When CTAs and other investors intensify trading in JGB futures irrespective of absolute yield levels, JGBs maturing in seven years that are subject to arbitrage adjustment with futures may be undervalued or overvalued against other JGBs.
-The butterfly spread ( ), which indicates whether a yield on an issue with a certain maturity is relatively higher or lower on the yield curve, shows that JGBs maturing in seven years became undervalued (with the yield rising) between autumn 2016 and early 2017 and overvalued (with the yield falling) in late 2018.
-In these periods, CTAs and other investors might have activated their investment ( ).
+The butterfly spread (), which indicates whether a yield on an issue with a certain maturity is relatively higher or lower on the yield curve, shows that JGBs maturing in seven years became undervalued (with the yield rising) summer 2022 and early 2023 and overvalued (with the yield falling) in late 2023.
+In these periods, CTAs and other investors might have activated their investment ().
 Since 2022, there has been an increase in the concentrated selling of futures, mainly by CTAs and other investors.

-The 5-, 7- and 10-year butterfly spread is generally expressed as 7-year rate x 2 - (5-year rate + 10-year rate).
+• 1 The 5-, 7- and 10-year butterfly spread is generally expressed as 7-year yield × 2 - (5-year yield + 10-year yield).

-Fig. 2-17 5-7-10-Year Butterfly Spread and Long-term JGB Futures
+Fig. 2-25 5-7-10-Year Butterfly Spread and Long-term JGB Futures

-Note: 5-7-10-year butterfly spread: $2 \times 7$ -year yield - (5-year yield + 10-year yield) (Source) Bloomberg
+Note: 5-7-10-year butterfly spread: 2×7 -year yield - (5-year yield + 10-year yield) (Source) Bloomberg

-Fig. 2-18 Overview of JGB Futures Trading
+Fig. 2-26 Overview of JGB Futures Trading